scotentSD/scotentSD.github.io/_posts/2020-07-03-neurodiversity.md

 People might be distracted, doing something else or not undernstand it the way you intented to.

 ### 9. People might be hiding their condition or needs
-... and be very good at making it as they have done it for years!
+... and be very good at it as they have done it for years!

 ### 10. Do nothing
 Neurodiverse people are often seen as a challenge or a problem, but treating them normally makes them feel included.